 Violent crimes against tourists are rare in Barbados but you have to watch out for petty theft, especially within crowded areas.
 Avoid wearing camouflage also as it is illegal for civilians in Barbados to wear military type of clothing.

 Related article: Best Colombia Islands to Visit

 Famous for its picture-perfect beaches and merengue music, the Dominican Republic is one of the best Caribbean islands to visit.
 It occupies the eastern 2/3 of Hispaniola Island which it shares with Haiti in the Caribbean Sea.
 Situated just two hours away from Miami, Florida in USA, this is a destination famous for its lush nature, interesting history, rich culture, and hospitable people.

 Enclosed by the Atlantic Ocean on the north and the Caribbean Sea by the south, this island paradise takes pride in its 1,609 km. coastline which is home to one of the world’s top beaches, amazing hotels, and resorts with a diversity of sports and entertainment activities to choose from.

-A water sports and nature lovers’ mecca, Dominican Republic is one of the safest Caribbean countries though petty crimes like pickpocketing occur in some tourist areas.
+A water sports and nature lovers’ mecca, the Dominican Republic is one of the safest Caribbean countries though petty crimes like pickpocketing occur in some tourist areas.
 Try to avoid public transport at night when you go out since this is where burglary usually takes place.
-And then like the rest of the Caribbeans, Dominican Republic is prone to the hurricane season which runs from June-October so it’s better to visit this country between April to May.
+And then like the rest of the Caribbeans, the Dominican Republic is prone to the hurricane season which runs from June to October so it’s better to visit this country between April to May.

 A member of the Lesser Antilles chain of islands in the Caribbean Sea, Montserrat is a British Overseas Territory but is governed by a locally elected Prime Minister.
 This is a relaxed and serene island where you can go for long walks and enjoy its natural parks which are tourist magnets aside from the regular Caribbean experience of beaches and resorts.